checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

   }
 })
 ```
+{{< info >}}

-> Note that the `privateLocations` property accepts `PrivateLocation` instances and slug names string.
+Note that the `privateLocations` property on any `Check` construct directly accepts `PrivateLocation` instances if the

-> Important: slug names string are allowed only for external private location that weren't created withint the project.
+instance is created within the scope of the CLI project.
+If you want to reference a Private Location created in a different
+project or created via the Web UI, you can pass in the `slugName` string.
+{{< /info >}}

 - `name`: A friendly name for your private location.
 - `slugName`: A valid unique slug name.